Taylor Inquiry

 Legacy & Impact

-The Taylor Inquiry was established in May 1989 following the Hillsborough disaster of 15 April 1989, in which 97 people died in a crush at the FA Cup semi-final at Sheffield Wednesday's ground.
-Lord Justice Taylor published an interim report in August 1989 and a final report in January 1990 containing 76 recommendations.
+The Taylor Inquiry was established on 1 May 1989 following the Hillsborough disaster of 15 April 1989, in which 97 people died in a crush at the FA Cup semi-final at Sheffield Wednesday's ground.
+Lord Justice Taylor published an interim report in August 1989 and a final report on 29 January 1990 containing 119 recommendations.

-The inquiry's central recommendation requiring all-seater stadiums for top-division football was enacted through the Football Spectators Act 1989, as amended by statutory instrument.
-The Football Licensing Authority reported in August 1994 that all Premier League and First Division grounds had converted to all-seater configuration by the deadline.
-The inquiry also recommended abolishing perimeter fencing, introducing CCTV, and establishing capacity limits based on safety assessments.
+The inquiry's central recommendation requiring all-seater stadiums for top-division football was enacted through amendments to the Football Spectators Act 1989.
+The Football Licensing Authority reported that by the August 1994 deadline, all Premier League and First Division grounds had converted to all-seater configuration.
+The inquiry also recommended the removal of perimeter fencing, introduction of CCTV systems, and new safety certification procedures based on detailed assessments.

 Lasting Reforms

-• All-seater stadiums mandated for top-division football grounds through Football Spectators Act 1989 (as amended by statutory instrument following the Taylor Report), with August 1994 deadline
+• All-seater stadiums mandated for top-division football grounds through the Football Spectators Act 1989 (as amended by statutory instrument following the Taylor Report), with conversion deadline of August 1994

 • Abolition of perimeter fencing at football grounds

-• Establishment of Football Licensing Authority (1990), now Sports Grounds Safety Authority, to oversee stadium safety
+• Establishment of the Football Licensing Authority (1990), now the Sports Grounds Safety Authority, to oversee ground safety

-• Written statements of intent between clubs and police for match management
+• Written statements of intent between clubs and police for match-day operations

 Unfinished Business